There are a lot of employee benefits out there. But out of all the perks, health insurance takes the stage.

 When someone starts a new job, fussing with all the intricacies of health insurance can feel like it’s way too much to handle.
 If an employer takes that part off of everyone’s plate, new employees can instead spend their time getting used to their new role and their new team.
 Not to mention, cutting out the health insurance part will make the onboarding process much more enjoyable.

-4. Saves you money on taxes
+4. Saves your business money on taxes

 Health benefits helps you bring on awesome people, but it also allows you to stay ahead of the curve on the tax front.
 Basically, the payroll reductions for health insurance are tax-free.
 Therefore, if you take out the amount your team spends on their premiums before taxes, you’re effectively paying your team less, which means your payroll taxes are also smaller.
 Your contribution to their premiums is also tax-free — pretty cool, right?